khashayarM7/Road-Accidents-Data-2022/README.md

 5. Evaluate model performance: Generate classification reports, confusion matrices, and ROC curves to assess the performance of each model.
 6. Hyperparameter tuning: Use GridSearchCV to optimize model hyperparameters for improved accuracy.

-## Documentation

-For additional documentation and resources, refer to the following:

-- [Project Wiki](https://github.com/your_username/road-casualty-analysis/wiki): Detailed documentation on installation, usage, and troubleshooting.
-- [API Reference](https://github.com/your_username/road-casualty-analysis/api.md): Documentation for the project's API endpoints and functions.

 ## Examples

 To see examples and demos of the Road Casualty Statistics Analysis project, refer to the following:

-- [Example Notebooks](https://github.com/your_username/road-casualty-analysis/examples/): Jupyter Notebooks demonstrating different aspects of the analysis process.
+- [Example Notebooks](https://github.com/khashayarM7/Road-Accidents-Data-2022.git): Jupyter Notebooks demonstrating different aspects of the analysis process.
-- [Live Demo](https://your_project_demo.com): Link to a live demo or visualization of the project's results.

 ## Contributing